jamesloper/blog/_posts/2021-10-06-official-meteor-client-in-react-native.md

 | ---- | ---- |
 | `const {check} = Package['check'];` | `import { check } from 'meteor/check';` |

 To be able to `import` meteor packages, you can implement an adapter in babel.
-Contents of `babel.config.js`:
+Using AST explorer I developed a "[import from meteor package](https://astexplorer.net/#/gist/359ce39f3069f400426a2e1f3e0bce41/bedeac44b0f54d13945bb289e0d45126d87a3d49)" transpiler.
+By including the transpiler in `babel.config.js` babel (which is built in) will immediately make the new syntax work.

 ``` javascript
 const adaptMeteor = (babel) => {